joalin15/dininghalls/README.md

-# Let's Eat
+# Let's Eat!

 ## Overview
 This is a web-app that pulls the daily menu items from the [USC dining hall menus site](http://hospitality.usc.edu/residential-dining-menus/) and displays them on the website in a simple manner.
 It departs from the current USC website by allowing users to filter by dietary restriction directly on the website.
+When complete, it will  offer students the ability to review foods and connect with their friends through the platform.
+Ultimately, it aims to make the dining halls a more fun, social, and engaging experience.

 ## Purpose
 This project serves as practice in: